-Local government includes a Council consisting of Elected Members, and the Administration that includes the CEO and employees.
+Local government includes a Council consisting of EeElected MMmembers, and the Administration that includes the CEO and employees.

-The Mayor and Councillors form the Council, and the following principles apply:
+The Mayor and elected members Councillors form the Council, and the following principles apply:

-- Elected Members are able to exercise authority as the Council after they are formally sworn in and when they meet formally as the Council. - All lawful decisions are made at the Council meetings or through delegations (to CEO or the Council committees) that are formally made by the Council.
+- Elected MmMembers are able to exercise authority as the Council after they are formally sworn in and when they meet formally as the Council. - All lawful decisions are made at the Council meetings or through delegations (too CEO or the Council committees) that are formally made by the Council.

-Employees are formally accountable to the Council through the CEO, whose role is detailed in Section 5.41 of the Act, and includes, but is not limited to:
+The CEO and employees Employees are formally accountable to the Council through the CEO, whose role is detailed in Section 5.41 of the Act, and includes, but is not limited to:

-- Advising the Council. - Implementing the Council's decisions. - Managing the services that the local government provides for its community. - Being responsible for the day to day operations of the local government.
+- advise Aadvising the Council.; - ilmplementing the Council's decisions, :. and - manage mManaging the services that the local government provides for its community.; and. - beingBeing responsible for the day to day operations of the local government. - The CEO is the only employee appointed by the Council.
 The CEO is the only employee appointed by the Council.

-3.1 Role of Local Government
+3.1 Role of local Local government Government